Droppin Well bombing: Aftermath

 Suspicion immediately fell upon the Provisional Irish Republican Army (IRA), who denied involvement.
 By 8 December, the British Army was blaming the INLA on grounds that the IRA, in a mixed village, would have made greater efforts not to risk killing civilians.

 Shortly afterwards, the INLA issued a statement of responsibility:

 We believe that it is only attacks of such a nature that bring it home to people in Britain and the British establishment.
 The shooting of an individual soldier, for the people of Britain, has very little effect in terms of the media or in terms of the British administration.

 The INLA also described the civilians killed as "consorts".
 The attack was criticised by many on both sides of the conflict in Northern Ireland due to the high loss of civilian lives.
 Soon after the INLA had issued its statement, the government of the Republic of Ireland banned the INLA, making membership punishable by seven years imprisonment.

 In an interview after the bombing, INLA leader Dominic McGlinchey said that the Droppin Well's owner had been warned six times to stop offering entertainment to British soldiers.
 McGlinchey added that the owner, and those who socialised with the soldiers, "knew full well that the warnings had been given and that the place was going to be bombed at some stage".
 During an Easter Rising commemoration in Derry in April 1982 the INLA read a statement at the grave of hunger striker Patsy O'Hara warning that public houses serving British security forces would be bombed.
 The threat was the first of its kind issued by any paramilitary organisation in Northern Ireland for several years.

 Six days after the bombing, RUC officers shot and killed two unarmed INLA members, Seamus Grew and Roddy Carroll, close to a vehicle checkpoint in Armagh.
 The officers said they believed that the two men were ferrying McGlinchey into Northern Ireland.
 McGlinchey was not in their car at the time.

 Convictions

 In June 1986, four INLA members (sisters Anna Moore and Helena Semple, Eamon Moore (no blood relation) and Patrick Shotter) received life sentences for the attack.
-Anna Moore would later marry loyalist Bobby Corry, whilst both were in prison.
+Anna Moore would later marry loyalist Bobby Corry, while both were in prison.
 Anna's daughter, Jacqueline Moore, was given ten years for manslaughter as the court believed she had been coerced into involvement.
 She was pregnant during her arrest and later gave birth in jail.
 All of those convicted were from Derry.